ciren/cilib/docs/basics/step.md

 An environment is simply a *container* for the specifications of our problem.
-And as we can see from the class definition, it uses types we are very familiar with.
+And as we can see from the class definition, it uses types we are already familiar with.

 ```
 final case class Environment[A](